 A tree will be planted in memory and cared for by McKenzies Portage Funeral Chapel. www.mckenziesportagefuneralchapel.com

-To send flowers to Amanda (Mandy) Dawn Carson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Amanda (Mandy) Dawn Carson, please visit our floral store.

 c/o Prairie Vineyard, 107 Duke Ave,, Portage la Prairie MB R1N 0S5